Triage: Vomiting for 2 weeks getting worse

-This is a 38-year-old male who presents with generalized weakness, lightheadedness, shortness of breath for the last 2 days, vomiting for 2 weeks with 20 pound weight loss.
-No diarrhea but is not keeping much down.
-No abdominal pain, chest pain or other pain.
-No fever or chills.
-Has a remote history of intestinal ulcer.
-No other complaints
+History of Present Illness: A 38-year-old male presents with generalized weakness, lightheadedness, and shortness of breath for the last 2 days, and vomiting for 2 weeks with 20 pound weight loss.
+He denies diarrhea but is not keeping much down.
+No abdominal pain, chest pain, fever or chills or other complaints

 An ECG is done